 Alyssa Miserendino is an interdisciplinary artist & educator, working in photography, sculpture, video, sound, performance & installation.
 She creates artwork driven by her interest in paradox & connection.
 Since her undergraduate fellowship award, from the School of the Art Institute of Chicago, her work has since been supported by organizations such as the Richard H. Driehaus Foundation and ARUP, She completed her Masters in Fine Art at the University of North Carolina at Chapel Hill, and is currently teaching at The Center for Documentary Studies at Duke University.

 Driven by synchronicity, Alyssa meets collaborative artists and strangers on planes, through daily routine encounters, & through the stories we share with one another.
 Her eye is informed by the study of architecture, traveling to France to study at Vitra’s Boisbuchet & to Santa Barbara, California to study with a residential green architect.
 Her childhood study of music fosters a rhythm of comfort while working with collaborative teams, during project productions.
 In addition, she worked as an interior designer & commercial photographer for over a decade, while pursuing an artistic career late at night.
-This experience has informed her artistic practice to date.
+This experience and her 5th grade paper on black holes have informed her artistic practice to date.

 email: studio at alyssa miserendino dot com

 Alyssa Miserendino's artistic work & career is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of her work & career are tax-deductible to the extent permitted by law.